sc0ttruss/training-pre-requisites/README.md

 # End of Ubuntu specific workaround

-Run the following commands to verify the install, if not working, fix.
+Run the following commands ( from a shell, eg bash ) to verify the install, if not working, fix.
 ```
 chef -v
 chef verify